 Cognitive Science Graduate Interdisciplinary Faculty Members

-The faculty members listed above joined by more than 50 faculty from 13 departments constitute the Graduate Interdisciplinary Program in Cognitive Science.
+The faculty members listed above joined by more than 67 faculty from 7 colleges and 21 departments constitute the Graduate Interdisciplinary Program in Cognitive Science.
 Graduate Interdisciplinary Programs at the University of Arizona cut across traditional departmental boundaries to facilitate cutting edge interdisciplinary teaching and research (http://gidp.arizona.edu/).

 For a listing of the faculty members in the Cognitive Science Graduate Interdisciplinary Program, please click on the Faculty tab above.
 For a listing of the members of the Cognitive Science Executive Committee, please click on the GIDP Exec Comm tab above.

 Mary A. Peterson (Professor of Psychology and of Cognitive Science) has been the Director of the Cognitive Science Program and the Chair of the Cognitive Science Graduate Interdisciplinary Program since Spring 2011, except during the Spring 2017 semester when she was on sabbatical.

 The Cognitive Science Program and the Cognitive Science Graduate Interdisciplinary Program are two of the five units in the School of Mind, Brain and Behavior (http://web.mbb.arizona.edu/ ) in the College of Science (http://cos.arizona.edu/) at the University of Arizona.
 The other units are the Neuroscience Department, the Psychology Department, the Speech, Language, and Hearing Sciences Department, and the Neuroscience Graduate Interdisciplinary Program.
 The School of Mind, Brain, and Behavior is the home for an integrated cohort of disciplines at the University of Arizona that endeavor to solve the mysteries of the mind and address a host of issues essential to mankind.